Ivos1991/network-security-automation-framework/README.md

 # Network Security Automation Framework

-This repository demonstrates a cybersecurity-focused QA automation approach for validating a small zero-trust lab through two coordinated paths:
+This repository demonstrates a cybersecurity-focused automation approach for validating a small zero-trust lab through two coordinated paths:

 - a mocked live validation path for management-plane hardening
 - a real Batfish-backed offline validation path for segmentation intent